 High points: Consistency, overall talent depth

-Impact has had the most consistently well booked women’s division for the last ten plus years and it’s not even close.
-WWE’s ceiling has been higher but floor has also been lower like the very recent two minute special era of the Diva’s division.
-Things were going along very well in Impact for most of the year but in the last month or so they have regressed into having fewer matches and even a week with no matches.
+Impact has had the most consistently well booked women’s division for the last ten plus years and it’s not even close, but took a step back on television as the year went on.
+WWE’s ceiling has been higher but floor has also been lower like the very recent two minute special era of the Diva’s division, and the creeping return of that habit in 2021.
+Things were going along very well in Impact for most of the year but in the last month or so they regressed into having fewer matches and even a week with no matches.
+And it seemed as the year closed out that intergender matches and mixed tags were infringing on the territory of the Knockouts division.
+If you’re going to have a standalone women’s division then it needs to get match time every week; mixed tags and intergender matches are not a substitute and should have their own space.
+The same goes for throwing women into matches like the Call Your Shot Battle Royal in November; that was a TV main event but I did not count that as a main event for the women because it was not a women’s match proper.
 But all year they’ve given both the women’s singles and tag team titles their proper reverence and that is to be commended.
 The Knockouts division is never going to be first but the gap between them and the men is never as wide as it’s been elsewhere.

 Overall grade: B-.
 Consistent participation all year but never in the top spot on the show.
+The one match syndrome isn’t as bad as Dynamite but it picked up on their end as the year progressed.
 Match times started out good across the board but have since fallen off.
 The champion is well established and presented as important.
-The only thing that’s missing is main events.
-Impact has had women main event TV and Pay Per Views in the past but not at all this year.
+On one non-TV positive note they did run an all women’s PPV in 2021, something no one else in my study did.

-How to improve: Book some women’s main events on TV before the year is up.
+How to improve: Book some women’s main events on TV again.
 Get back on track with the match times and allocation.

-The ideal women’s division would have the top star presentation that WWE has on Raw and Smackdown with the usage rate of Raw and NXT.
-The biggest problem in WWE on Raw and Smackdown is that if you don’t crack the upper tier then you’re in the wind until it’s Royal Rumble or Money in the Bank or Survivor Series time.
+The ideal women’s division would have the top star presentation that WWE has on Raw and Smackdown with the total roster usage rate of NXT.
+The biggest problem in WWE on Raw and Smackdown has been that if you don’t crack the upper tier then you’re in the wind until it’s Royal Rumble or Money in the Bank or Survivor Series or time for a temporary showcase of some kind.
 With Impact the problem is that at the end of the day you’re in Impact Wrestling where your work will always be shrugged off as being in the minor leagues and forgotten.

 Across the business yes there has been major progress but there’s still a ways to go.
 The next big step for someone to take is to give the women more time than the men for a few episodes.
 And then one day to have a coed promotion where the women’s division rules the roost.
 We already have some all women’s promotions but the real measure of opportunities is where they have to share the same space as men and decisions have to be made on who give more or give less.
 If your women’s side is better than the men’s side top to bottom then that should ultimately be reflected in how you use them.